tbistr/inc/README.md

 - if the order of the included runes is the same as the query.

 But doesn't care about substrings between the runes.

+**This is the explanation of the default algorithm of inc.**
+You can change the algorithm by implementing `inc.Algorithm` and passing it to `inc.NewWithAlgo`.